NOSTVA/usps-v2/README.md

 ### 1. Purchasing a domestic/international shipping label.
 1. Provide a form to the seller to collect order's shipping information:
-- Incase of collecting shipping information for domestic label, use the following request:
+- Incase of collecting shipping information for domestic label, use the following **request**:
 ```javascript
 {
   weight: "number", //weight in pounds